 Rabies: Health authorities report a high number of animal and human rabies cases annually in China.
 You should be cautious in all contact with both wild and domestic animals in China.

-Malaria: The risk of malaria is heightened in rural areas of the country, particularly in the provinces of Hainan, Yunnan, Fujian, Guangdong, Guangxi, Guizhou, Sichuan, Tibet (Zanbo Valley areas only), Anhui, Hubei, Hunan, Jiangsu, Jiangxi and Shandong.
+Malaria and Dengue Fever: The risk of malaria is heightened in rural areas of the country, particularly in the provinces of Hainan, Yunnan, Fujian, Guangdong, Guangxi, Guizhou, Sichuan, Tibet (Zanbo Valley areas only), Anhui, Hubei, Hunan, Jiangsu, Jiangxi and Shandong.
 The risk of malaria increases during warm weather.
-We encourage you to: see your doctor about vaccinations before travelling; take prophylaxis against malaria and other mosquito-borne diseases where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.
+In Guangdong, and Guangzhou in particular, there has been a sharp rise in cases of dengue.
+The risk of contracting dengue rises during the wet season.
+You should speak to your doctor about taking prophylaxis against malaria ; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.

 Hand, Foot and Mouth Disease: Hand, Foot and Mouth Disease (HFMD) is common in China with more serious outbreaks occurring from time to time.
 In Asia, outbreaks of HFMD usually start in March/April and peak in May but can continue until August to October each year.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) are not unusual.
 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.
 Normal hygiene precautions should be taken including careful and frequent hand washing.

-Pollution: Major cities in China, including Beijing, Shanghai and Guangzhou experience frequent high pollution, which in some places can reach hazardous levels.
+Pollution: Major cities in China, including Beijing, Shanghai and Guangzhou experience frequent high pollution.
 Children, the elderly and those with pre-existing medical conditions, particularly cardiac and respiratory, may be especially affected.
 If you live in or intend to visit China and are concerned about the levels of air pollution you should seek medical advice.
 You should also follow advice from local authorities about days with high levels of pollution and methods to reduce exposure.

 The Chinese Ministry of Environmental Protection provides air quality data for cities in China.
 You can monitor the pollution index for many cities through websites and mobile apps such as the Air Quality Index or the website of the US Embassy which provides air quality index ratings based on the standards of the US Environmental Protection Agency.
 Information on air quality can also be found on the World Health Organisation website.

 Quarantine requirements vary throughout the provinces and municipalities in China.
-The nearest Embassy or Consulate of the People's Republic of China can provide detailed information.
+Contact the nearest Embassy or Consulate of China for the most up to date information.

 Where to get help